Nishthaguptaa/Major-project-lib-management/README.md

 -Created other html site(Donation,blog,bookpage) which leads to mainpage that is collegelibrary.html.
 There are other sections within mainpage.

 -Pages are responsive and images are added for better visualisation.

+-Created footer with different icons which has hover-active style link .